Baranya (region)

-Baranya or Baranja (Baranja, [bǎraɲa]; Baranya, [ˈbɒrɒɲɒ]) is a geographical and historical region between the Danube and the Drava rivers.
+Baranya or Baranja (Baranja, [bǎraɲa]; Baranya, [ˈbɒrɒɲɒ]) is a geographical and historical region between the Danube and the Drava rivers located in the Pannonian Plain.
 Its territory is divided between Hungary and Croatia.
-In Hungary, the region is included into Baranya county, while in Croatia, it is included into Osijek-Baranja county.
+In Hungary, the region is included in Baranya county, while in Croatia, it is part of Osijek-Baranja county.

 Name

 The name of the region come from the Slavic word 'bara', which means 'marsh', 'bog', thus the name of Baranya means 'marshland'.
 Even today large parts of the region are swamps, such as the natural reservation Kopački Rit in its southeast.
-Another theory states that the name of the region comes from the Croatian and Hungarian word 'bárány', which means ram of 'ovis'.
+Another theory states that the name of the region comes from the bárány, an adaptation of Proto-Slavic *baranъ 'ram'.

 History

 Historically, the region of Baranya was part of the Roman Empire, the Hunnic Empire, the Kingdom of the Ostrogoths, the Kingdom of the Lombards, the Avar Kingdom, the Frankish Empire, the Balaton Principality, the Bulgarian Empire, the Kingdom of Hungary, the Ottoman Empire, the Habsburg monarchy, the Austrian Empire and Austria-Hungary.
 For most of the 20th century, the region was divided between Hungary and Yugoslavia.
 Since 1991, it has been split between Croatia and Hungary.

 The region of Baranya was settled by the Slavs in the 6th century, and in the 9th century, it was part of the Slavic Lower Pannonian Principality.
 Hungarians arrived in the area in the 9th century, and Baranya county arose as one of the first comitatus of the Kingdom of Hungary, in the 11th century.
 This county included not only the present-day region of Baranya, but also one part of present-day Slavonia, on the southern side of the river Drava.

 In the 16th century, the Ottoman Empire captured Baranya, and included it into the sanjak of Mohács, an Ottoman administrative unit, with the seat in the town of Mohaç.
 Later the sanjak of Peçuy was created from the northwestern part of the Mohaç Sanjak.
 After Ottoman rule was established the area was settled by people from Bosnia.
 In the late the 17th century Baranya was captured by the Habsburg monarchy and Baranya County was restored within the Habsburg Kingdom of Hungary.
 Under the Habsburgs the area was settled by Germans; the total number of German settlers who emigrated from different parts of Germany to Hungary between 1686 and 1829 is estimated at 150,000.
 The official name Danube Swabians has been used for this population group since 1922.
 Croats moved from Bosnia into Slavonia and Baranja en masse after the Ottoman retreat, and this population is today known as the Šokci.